wix/Detox/docs/Troubleshooting.Synchronization.md

 #### setTimeout and setInterval

 By default, Detox is designed to ignore `setInterval` and will only wait for `setTimeout` of up to 1.5 seconds.
 If you have an endless polling loop with short intervals implemented with `setTimeout`, switch the implementation to `setInterval`.
-If possible, avoid agressive polling in your app altogether, the poor single JavaScript thread we have doesn't like it.
+If possible, avoid aggressive polling in your app altogether, the poor single JavaScript thread we have doesn't like it.

 #### Endless looping animations